Crowerade/transparentpolybar/README.md

 When your have launched your bar, some issues may occur.

 ### Clicking does not work
-They are icons that are clickable :
+There are icons that are clickable :
 - The terminal 🠒 `gnome-terminal`
 - The file 🠒 `nautilus`
 - The browser 🠒 `firefox`